paritytech/review-bot/README.md

 	- **Required**

 ##### Note
 The fellows rule will never request reviewers, even if `request-reviewers` rule is enabled.

+This is because there are ~50 fellows and GitHub’s PR request limit is 20 users, so, if a low rank is required, the system wouldn’t allow to assign them.

 ### Evaluating config